User-Centered Mobile Design 101

 - What can be eliminated to create more space?

 - What is most important so that it’s front and center to lead users comfortably through your website?

 - What type of information do users need on the go?

 Tablets and Smartphones

-When your website display is the size of a tablet screen, you might have free reign to develop a fascinating interface that creates a really wonderful experience for the user, but beware of trying to maintain that experience as you scale down to smartphone screen size.
-When people are out and about they most likely will only be visiting your site if they have a specific need in that moment.
+When your website display is the size of a tablet screen, you might have free reign to develop a fascinating interface that creates a really wonderful experience for the user but beware of trying to maintain that experience as you scale down to smartphone screen size.
+When people are out and about they most likely will only be visiting your site if they have a specific need at that moment.
 These needs are also time-sensitive.

 Optimizing for mobile may include things like:

 - Using icons instead of text to save space.

 - Trimming the bloat.
 Select the most important things you want your viewers to see and eliminate clutter.